hoelzer/hoelzer.github.io/content/authors/admin/_index.md

 ---
 **About me**

-I am a researcher at the [Genome Competence Center](https://www.rki.de/EN/Content/Institute/DepartmentsUnits/MF/MF1/mf1_node.html) of the [Robert Koch Institute](https://www.rki.de/EN/Home/homepage_node.html) in Berlin, Germany, where I'm leading a research team focusing on infectious diseases using real-time nanopore sequencing, rapid detection of pathogens, and microbial evolution.
+I am a researcher and team lead at the [Genome Competence Center](https://www.rki.de/EN/Content/Institute/DepartmentsUnits/MF/MF1/mf1_node.html) of the [Robert Koch Institute](https://www.rki.de/EN/Home/homepage_node.html) in Berlin, Germany.
+Our team focuses on infectious disease surveillance by applying real-time nanopore sequencing, analyzing environmental samples such as wastewater, and investigating microbial evolution using pangenomics and AI.

-I studied bioinformatics at the University of Jena ([RNA Bioinformatics and High-Throughput Analysis](https://www.rna.uni-jena.de/)), then moved to the European Bioinformatics Institute in Hinxton ([Microbiome Informatics](https://www.ebi.ac.uk/about/teams/microbiome-informatics/)), and now continuing my academic journey at the RKI in Berlin.
+I studied Bioinformatics at the University of Jena and achieved my PhD by specializing in [RNA Bioinformatics and High-Throughput Analysis](https://www.rna.uni-jena.de/).
+Following this, I moved to the European Bioinformatics Institute in Hinxton to work in [Microbiome Informatics](https://www.ebi.ac.uk/about/teams/microbiome-informatics/)).
+I am now continuing my academic journey at the RKI in Berlin.

 **Research interests**

 * Microbial bioinformatics
 * Genomic surveillance
-* Pathogen detection & characterization
+* Pathogen detection and characterization
 * Nanopore real-time sequencing
-* Transcriptomics & gene expression
+* Transcriptomics and gene expression
-* Metagenomics & -transcriptomics
+* Metagenomics and metatranscriptomics
-* Cloud compute, automation & reproducibility via [Nextflow](https://nextflow.io)
+* Cloud computing, automation, and reproducibility with [Nextflow](https://nextflow.io)